-- Are there any brochures or other printed material that I can take home with me?
-What websites do you recommend visiting?
+- Are there any brochures or other printed materials that I can take home with me?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over any points you want to spend more time on.
-Your doctor may ask:
+Your health care provider is likely to ask you a number of questions.
+Being ready to answer them may save time to go over any information you want to spend more time on.
+Your health care provider may ask:

-- When did you first begin experiencing symptoms?
+- When did you first begin having symptoms?

 - Where is the pain located?
-Is it in a specific area or more generalized?

-- How long does it last?
+- How long does the pain last?

-- What makes it worse?
-Activity?
-Breathing?
-Body movement?
+- What makes the chest pain worse?

 - What makes it feel better?
-Rest?
-Deep breath?
-Sitting up?

 - Do you have other symptoms with the pain, such as nausea or dizziness?